Jacob Meyers Player Props: Astros vs. Rays

 Jacob Meyers At The Plate

-- Meyers has 12 doubles, a triple, seven home runs and 23 walks while batting .221.
+- Meyers is hitting .231 with 13 doubles, a triple, seven home runs and 25 walks.

-- Meyers has picked up a hit in 37 of 72 games this season, with multiple hits 12 times.
+- Meyers has reached base via a hit in 38 games this year (of 73 played), and had multiple hits in 13 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.